Salkantay Trek & Inca Trail 7 Days

 After we register in the site, we explore this amazing and world-famous location.
 We will have a 2-hour guided tour through this incredible ancient city to visit temples, terraces, palaces, priest’s houses, the sundial, the industrial sector, and the farming fields.
 Be amazed at the engineering ingenuity of the Incas which was so far ahead of their time and still partially a mystery today!
 Without having modern tools or even steel and iron to work with, the people who built this city were genius in organizing this community in a sustainable and beautiful way on the side of a mountain, even bringing water in canals through its streets for the people to use.
 When a Peruvian guide showed this site to Hiram Bingham, it was almost unrecognizable, covered in thick vegetation and in a state of disrepair.
 It has since been cleaned and restored and is now protected and treasured by the world at large!

 After this tour, you are free to climb up to Huayna Picchu or Machu Picchu Mountain (Be sure to book in advance to get tickets for these!).
 Each mountain takes approximately 3 hours to hike up and down.
 Another option is walking to see the Incan Bridge.
-You will be able to stay and enjoy this magical city for more than 7 hours before hiking back down to Aguas Calientes (or riding the bus for $12.00 USD) to catch our train at 18:20 PM to Ollantaytambo.
-A private bus will pick up our group and drop you off at your hotel in Cusco at about 22:00 PM.
+You will be able to stay and enjoy this magical city for more than 7 hours before hiking back down to Aguas Calientes (or riding the bus for $12.00 USD) to catch our train at 16:22 hrs (subject to availability) to Ollantaytambo.
+A private bus will pick up our group and drop you off at your hotel in Cusco at about 20:00 hrs.
 Rest your feet and your body now, but we can assure you your heart will still be soaring for weeks and years to come!

 What is Included?

-- Pre-departure briefing: You will meet your guide and group in our office, for an orientation trek and provide you the duffle bags which will be carried by our horses. meeting at 7:00 PM the evening before the trip begins.
+- Pre-departure briefing: You will meet your guide and group in our office, for an orientation before your trek and provide you the duffle bags which will be carried by our horses. meeting at 6:00 PM the evening before the trip begins.

 - Transport: Collection from your hotel in the morning and transfer in private transportation to Challacancha (starting point of the trek).